joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 - Chain of Responsibility exists to allow multiple handler to try and complete a single request.
 It could be modified to create a pipeline, whereby the `next` handler accepts the result of the current handler; however:
-  - Handlers invoking the next handler only makes sense with the pattern's original intention, so it doesn't fit either.
+  - handlers invoking the next handler only makes sense with the pattern's original intention, so it doesn't fit either.

 The bottom line is that, in Typescript world, there's no predefined solution